-Accordingly, every monument, of which there are any remains in Athens, has been thus most carefully and minutely measured, and, from amongst the rough draughts of the architects, (all of which are preserved), plans and elevations, and details of the most remarkable objects, have been extended, in finished drawings, in the very highest perfection; in which the Kalmouk has restored and inserted all the sculpture, with exquisite taste and ability.
+Accordingly, every monument, of which there are any remains in Athens, has been thus most carefully and minutely measured, and, from the rough draughts of the architects, (all of which are preserved), finished drawings have been made of the plans, elevations, and details of the most remarkable objects; in which the Kalmouk has restored and inserted all the sculpture, with exquisite taste and ability.
 He has besides drawn, with astonishing accuracy, all the bas-reliefs on the several temples, in the precise state of decay and mutilation in which they at present exist.

-Most of the bas-reliefs, and all the characteristic features of architecture in the various monuments at Athens, have been moulded, and the casts and moulds brought to London.
-Besides the architecture and sculpture at Athens, all remains of them which could be traced throughout Greece, have been measured and delineated, with the most scrupulous exactness, by the second architect, Ittar.
+Most of the bas-reliefs, and nearly all the characteristic features of architecture in the various monuments at Athens, have been moulded, and the moulds of them have been brought to London.

+Besides the architecture and sculpture at Athens, all remains of them which could be traced through several other parts of Greece, have been measured and delineated, with the most scrupulous exactness, by the second architect, Ittar.

-And picturesque views of Athens, of Constantinople, of various parts of Greece, and of the Archipelago Islands, have been executed by Don Tita Lusieri.
+And picturesque views of Athens, of Constantinople, of various parts of Greece, and of the Islands of the Archipelago, have been executed by Don Tita Lusieri.

-In the prosecution of this undertaking, the artists had the mortification of witnessing the very wilful devastation, to which all the sculpture, and even architecture, was daily exposed, on the part of the Turks and travellers.
-The Ionic Temple, on the Ilyssus, which, in Stuart's time, (about the year 1759), was in tolerable preservation, had so effectually disappeared, that, literally, at this date, even its foundation could not be ascertained.
-Another temple, near Olympia, had shared a similar fate, within the recollection of men living.
-The Temple of Minerva had been converted into a powder magazine, and had been completely destroyed, from a shell falling into it, while the Venetians bombarded Athens, in the end of the seventeenth century; and even this did not deter the Turks from applying the beautiful Temple of Neptune and Eretheus to the same use, and exposing it thus constantly to a like explosion.
-Many of the statues on the posticum of the Temple of Minerva, (Parthenon), which had been thrown down by the explosion, had been absolutely pounded for mortar, because of their being the whitest marble within reach; and the parts of the modern fortification, and the miserable houses where this mortar was so applied, were discovered.
-Besides, it is well known, that the Turks are in the constant habit of climbing up the remaining walls, and amusing themselves in defacing any sculpture they can reach; and frequently break columns. statues, &c. in the expectation of their containing some hidden treasure.
+In the prosecution of this undertaking, the artists had the mortification of witnessing the very wilful devastation, to which all the sculpture, and even the architecture, were daily exposed, on the part of the Turks and Travellers.
+The Ionic Temple, on the Ilyssus, which, in Stuart's time, (about the year 1759), was in tolerable preservation, had so completely disappeared, that its foundation can no longer be ascertained.
+Another temple, near Olympia, had shared a similar fate, within the recollection of man.
+The Temple of Minerva had been converted into a powder magazine, and been completely destroyed, from a shell falling upon it, during the bombardment of Athens by the Venetians towards the end of the seventeenth century; and even this accident did not deter the Turks from applying the beautiful Temple of Neptune and Erectheus to the same use, whereby it is constantly exposed to a similar fate.
+Many of the statues on the posticum of the Temple of Minerva, (Parthenon), which had been thrown down by the explosion, had been absolutely pounded for mortar, because they furnished the whitest marble within reach; and the parts of the modern fortification, and the miserable houses where this mortar was so applied, were discovered.
+Besides, it is well known that the Turks are in the constant habit of climbing up the ruined walls, and amusing themselves in defacing any sculpture they can reach; and they frequently break columns, statues, &c. in the expectation of finding within them some hidden treasure.